ewhuang/simons_mouse/README.md

     Export as TSV, tick "unique results only".
 Move to ./data/mouse/, rename as ensg_to_ensmusg.txt.

-3. Download DisGeNET annotations.
+3. Download DisGeNET (GWAS) annotations.
     Go to http://www.disgenet.org/web/DisGeNET/menu/downloads and download
     the curated gene-disease associations.
 Move to ./data/.
     Go to biomart (as in GO and DBGAP).
-    Dataset -> Mouse/Homo sapiens genes
+    Dataset -> Homo sapiens genes
-    Attributes -> Gene ID, uncheck transcript, EntrezGene ID Export, rename to entrez_to_ensg.txt and entrez_to_ensmusg.txt, depending on the species (homo sapiens is ensg).
-Move to their respective ./data/ mouse or tcga/ folders.
+    Attributes -> Gene ID, uncheck transcript, EntrezGene ID Export, rename to entrez_to_ensg.txt Move to ./data/tcga/.
+Only get human genes because for mouse, we translate from Entrez->ENSG->ENSMUSG.
+The direct Entrez-ENSMUSG database is quite sparse.

 ## Creating the gene network